CoderBunnyS/SAML-project/tutorial/README.md

 With new React version, you don't need to import react w/ each component
 //import React from 'react' can be omitted

+Start with npm install to get dependencies and then npm start to run.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).